thasso/pyjip/docs/source/api/index.rst

 Running jobs locally
 --------------------
-Pipeline instances represent the execution graph and its properties, but they are not ment to be executed directly.
+Pipeline instances represent the execution graph and its properties, but they are not meant to be executed directly.
 We have to convert the pipeline nodes into :class:`jobs <jip.db.Job>` that can be executed wither locally or send to a remote cluster.
 The first step here is to :py:func:`create
 <jip.jobs.create>` the job instances::